 In fact, surveys continue to suggest that Salt Lake City is one of the most popular areas for millennials to live in across the US.

-Do you have any interesting or fun facts about Salt Lake City that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Salt Lake City?
+Share here in the comments below!